On this page

 • managing urinary problems.

-Women should continue to seek care from their primary care practitioner to support the management of symptoms and risk arising from menopause.
-Your primary care provider will be able to determine if there is a need to refer to a specialist menopause service.
+You should continue to seek care from your primary care practitioner to support the management of symptoms and risk arising from menopause.
+Your primary care provider will be able to determine if there is a need to refer to a specialist Menopause Service.

-Women referred to the service will be offered flexible ways to access care, that fits into their busy lives.
-Women may choose to attend a service in person or at home using virtual care.
+If you are referred to the service, you will be offered flexible ways to access care.
+You may choose to attend a service in person or at home using virtual care.

 Contact page owner: Strategic Reform and Planning